How to Write a Proposal to Win New Business

 The Bottom Line Regarding How To Write a Proposal To Increase Your Proposal Win Rate

-Make sure you close your proposal with clear contact information, so that the prospective customer can easily contact you with questions.
+Make sure you close your proposal with clear contact information so that the prospective customer can easily contact you with questions.
 Also, a very important factor in increasing your proposal win rate is to follow up with your prospective customer after sending a proposal to see if they have any questions or concerns.
-This not only puts you in direct contact with your prospective customer, but it also helps you personalize your proposal and build additional confidence with your prospective customer that you are the right one to hire to complete the tasks they need completed.
+This not only puts you in direct contact with your prospective customer and helps you start building a business relationship, it also helps you personalize your proposal and build added confidence with your prospective customer that you are the right firm to hire to complete the tasks they need to be completed.

 How to Write a Winning Proposal